-Legislation became effective on July 15, 2014 to allow for the creation of an Adult Protective Services Caregiver Misconduct Registry based on validated substantiated findings of abuse, neglect, and exploitation by the Cabinet for Health and Family Services.
+Legislation became effective on July 15, 2014 to allow for the creation of an Adult Protective Services Caregiver Misconduct Registry based on a validated substantiated finding of abuse, neglect, or exploitation by the Cabinet for Health and Family Services.

-A key aspect of this law is that a vulnerable adult services provider shall query the Cabinet to determine whether a validated substantiated finding exists about a bona fide prospective employee.
-In addition, individuals who privately hire caregivers can request that the individual that is seeking employment request information from the Cabinet on whether or not there is a validated substantiated finding against them.
-With the individual's consent, the Cabinet can direct the result of the query to the alternative recipient.
+A key aspect of this development, relevant to the prosecution of elder abuse, is the requirement that a vulnerable adult services provider shall query the Cabinet to determine whether a validated substantiated finding exists as it concerns a bona fide prospective employee.
+In addition, individuals who privately hire caregivers can request that the individual that is seeking employment request information from the Cabinet information on whether or not there is a validated substantiated finding against him or her.
+With the individual's consent, the Cabinet can direct the result of the query to an alternative recipient so as to expedite the private individual's request.

 The Cabinet will only indicate whether or not a validated substantiated finding exists.
-This law does not authorize the release of any additional information; however, the Open Records Act may allow the release of additional information in some circumstances, such as if the individual that is the subject of the validated substantiated finding makes the request.
+This law does not authorize the release of any additional information.
+The Open Records Act may, however, potentially allow the release of additional information in some circumstances, such as when the individual that is the subject of the validated substantiated finding makes the request.

-Individuals are only placed on the registry after their due process rights have been exhausted.
-The individual must be afforded the right to have an administrative hearing and appeal to Circuit Court.
+Individuals are only placed on the registry after being afforded due process in the determination of this placement.
+Specifically, the individual must be afforded the opportunity to have an administrative hearing and the potential of a KRS Chapter 13B appeal to Circuit Court.